MariwanJ/Design456/README.md

 Initial inspiration came from exploring the a template workbench named D3D-Printer-Workbench.
 Thanks to the author.
 Other workbenches will be inspected to see what other code can be re-used.

+### FreeCAD is broken and unreliable
+Many of my tools fails due to the internal failure of OCC or FreeCAD as a whole.
+I wounder if Direct modeling will be possible while the union, cut, ..etc basic operaions fails totally in some cases.

 ### Notes

 - You need to use latest FreeCAD to not get problems with this WB.
 Update your local version of Design456 regularly by daily basis.